MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-C-Broadcast-Radio-Services/part-74-Experimental-Radio-Auxiliary-Special-Broadcast-Other-Program-Distributional-Services/subpart-G-Low-Power-TV-TV-Translator-Stations/section-74.790.md

 (2) For the origination of programming and commercial matter as defined in § 74.701(l).

-(3) Whenever operating, an LPTV station must transmit at least one over-the-air video program signal at no direct charge to viewers at least comparable in resolution to that of its associated analog (NTSC) LPTV station or, in the case of an on-channel digital conversion, that of its former analog LPTV station.
+(3) Whenever operating, an LPTV station must transmit at least one over-the-air video program signal at no direct charge to viewers at a resolution of at least 480i (vertical resolution of 480 lines, interlaced).

 (4) An LPTV station may dynamically alter the bit stream of its signal to transmit one or more video program services in any established DTV video format.